 - What if they are on their way to a pajama party?

-- What if they just lost their mom, dad, brother, sister, child, spouse, or best friend, and it's all they can do to move much less worry about what they are wearing?
+- What if they just lost a loved one and it's all they can do to move much less worry about what they are wearing?

 - What if it's someone who recently escaped an abusive relationship and had to flee with nothing?

-- What if they are battling depression and haven't been out of the house in days, and it's a miracle that they are even out and about?
+- What if they are battling depression and haven't been out of the house in days, and it's a miracle that they are even out and about at all?

 I speak as someone who occasionally...ok, maybe frequently...goes into public with pajamas on.
 Here are some of the reasons why: